Shippable/docs/sources/reference/admiral-aws-marketplace.md

   configured auth provider), navigate to the Accounts page via the gear icon in the upper right and copy your account ID.

-- Navigate back to Shippable Server Admin panel `Add-ons` section and scroll down to `Manage System SuperUsers` sub-section
+- Navigate back to the Shippable Server Admin panel `Add-ons` section and scroll down to `Manage System SuperUsers` sub-section
     - Paste the account ID from the Accounts page into the text box and hit `Add`.
 The account associated with the ID will now have SuperUser